nreid/vc_tutorials/Part1_qc_alignment.md

 _perhaps this should be broken out into a separate sub-section_

-Now that we have processed alignment files we can learn about SAM files and do some exploring.
+Now that we have processed alignment files we can learn about the sequence alignment format (SAM) and do some exploring.
 The ability to inspect and summarize various aspects of an alignment file can be especially helpful when something has gone wrong with sequencing or bioinformatic analysis.

 There are no scripts for the section below.
 Run the code interactively.